ziaulrehaman/HT1621B-Custom-Driver-Lcd/README.md

 The library comes with a complete example that:
 - Turns on **all** icons.
-- Displays `"ZIA "` on the top row.
+- Displays `"Err "` on the top row.
 - Displays `"188.8"` on the bottom row (this number lights every segment of a typical 7‑segment display).

 ```cpp